Does Brexit free Europe to seek closer union?

 At the same time, while departing from Brussels’ embryonic security structures, Britain remains in NATO with the majority of EU members, and London still sees eye-to-eye with Paris and Berlin on many problems.

-"London will want to keep a privileged relationship with France and Germany," said Vimont, predicting the UK would "come back (in) through the window" to join the European foreign policy debate.
+“London will want to keep a privileged relationship with France and Germany,” said Vimont, predicting the UK would “come back (in) through the window” to join the European foreign policy debate.-AFP